 Did I ever.

 Almost without exception, everyone I listed wants to make a difference in the lives of others.
 How they do it varies greatly.
-I work with leaders who, regardless their actual job, come to work each day because they're making a difference in the lives of those they lead.
-Many, including those in senior executive positions, care most about the impact they are making on the lives of their children, members of their community or even the end-user of the product or service their organization produces.
-One, a CEO of a thriving non-profit, says that while she's passionate about the work of her own organization, she does what she does every day to positively affect the non-profit sector overall, because of the enormous impact it has on the lives of those in her community.
+I work with leaders who, regardless of their actual job, come to work each day because they’re making a difference in the lives of those they lead.
+Many, including those in senior executive positions, care most about the impact they are making on the lives of their children, members of their community, or even the end-user of the product or service their organization produces.
+One, a CEO of a thriving non-profit, says that while she’s passionate about the work of her own organization, she does what she does every day to positively affect the non-profit sector overall, because of the enormous impact it has on the lives of those in her community.

 There’s a reason why this commonality exists.
 Making a difference is a fundamental human drive.